MailTape/MailTape-v1/_posts/2022-06-26-INO-hidefumi.md

 bigTitle_font_ratio: '6'
 published: false
 ---
-<p id="introduction"> This morning, we are delighted to welcome Nantes-based group [The Balek Band](https://thebalekband.bandcamp.com/album/m-decines?fbclid=IwAR1PV_q4gHxw9JSDMam3MOnjfmvC2vDlYqtDzRdf5HgEQcboptdU7toVggM).
+<p id="introduction"> This morning, we are delighted to welcome Tokyo-based jazz and electronic artist [INO hidefumi](https://www.innocentrecord.net/).
 Their very first album, <i>"Médecines"</i>, was freshly released last Friday, and they can't wait to share their musical universe with us!
 <br><br>
 Long time no see, dear music explorers!
 For the first episode of June, as we begin to feel summer pointing the tip of its nose, I am very happy and excited to welcome one of the most lively and stirring of my recent musical discoveries for, certainly, the catchiest MailTape episode I've ever made.
 <br>